December 21, 2025 (2mo ago) — last updated January 15, 2026 (1mo ago)

 Ground Your Tiers in Historical Performance

-Pull at least 12 months of quota attainment data.
-This is critical to setting thresholds that are aspirational without being impossible.
-Look for clusters: where do most reps land, and what does a great quarter look like?
-A data-first approach prevents setting targets that are either demoralizing or too easy.
+Pull at least 12 months of quota attainment.
+Look for where most reps land and what top performance looks like.
+A data-first approach prevents targets that are either demoralizing or too easy.

 Defining Tiers and Setting Thresholds